See what mortgage you qualify for

 - Can I keep up with all of my bills each month?

 - Can I keep making mortgage payments without falling into financial hardship?

-If you answered “yes” to any or all of these questions, the truth is that you’re not alone.
+If you answered “no” to any or all of these questions, the truth is that you’re not alone.
 And, fortunately, there are some things you can do to improve your financial situation.